aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

         - Utility function U: State --> Reals indicating a measure of success or happiness when at a given state
         - Allows decisions comparing choice between conflicting goals, and choice between likelihood of success and importance of goal (if achievement is uncertain)

+## How can the risk involved in online payment may be reduced by internet governance?
+- The risk associated with online payment may be mitigated by internet governance through the adoption of occasional review of the set security procedure.
+In addition to this, the security guidelines must reveal the roles and duties including the peril management function of the concerned personnel

+## Define Cybercash.
+- Cybercash refers to a business payment option that necessitates a user to buy digital cash credits for use in enabling electronic commercial dealings through the Internet.

+## Discuss Cybercash in detail
+- A commercial payment system whereby a user digitally purchases cash credits and then spends them when making electronic purchases over the Internet.
+Most merchants accepting digital cash use it as an alternative to other forms of payment, such as credit cards.
+- CyberCash will provide two classes of payment services, customer to merchant and peer to peer.
+Customer to merchant payments include credit card and debit card.
+For customer to merchant payments, there are three parties connected to the Internet, the customer, the merchant and the CyberCash server.
+A customer will engage in a dialog with the merchant's web server, eventually arriving at a decision to buy some goods or services.
+All of the dialog related to the sale is under control of the merchant until it's time to make the payment.
+At that point, the merchant presents the user with the amount to be paid and a transaction identifier, and then turns control over to the CyberCash payment system.

+## What is virtual Internet payment system?
+-  A Virtual Internet payment system refers to a digital-based form of a credit card payment gadget that makes it possible for business people to accept business transactions via Web, phone or mail.

+## Give the uses of smart cards.
+- Some of the uses of smart cards include data storage, individual authentication and processing application such mobile phone based simcards.

 ## SSL Security Definition
 - Secure Sockets Layer (SSL) is a standard security technology for establishing an encrypted link between a server and a client — typically a web server (website) and a browser, or a mail server and a mail client (e.g., Outlook).
 SSL security safeguards sensitive data such as credit card numbers and financial information, from capture or modification as two systems send and receive it, to prevent unauthorized users from accessing, reading, or modifying any personal information.
 - The two systems transferring the information might both be servers, as when an application accesses sensitive information.
 The systems might also be a client and a server, as when a user buys things on an e-commerce website through their web browser.